International Conference, 1 – 3 November 2010, CEE, Ahmedabad, India

 Rabbi Awraham Soetendorp

-Rabbi Awraham, human rights activist, environmentalist and writer; born in Amsterdam in 1943 and saved as an infant by non-Jews during the Second World War; re-established Jewish communities in the Netherlands; the co-chair of the Global Forum of Spiritual and Parliamentary Leaders and a founding member of Green Cross International; founder and chair of the Hope for Children Foundation, which aims to secure a percentage of annual gross national incomes for the education of children worldwide.
+Rabbi Awraham, human rights activist, environmentalist and writer; born in Amsterdam in 1943 and savedas an infant by non-Jews during the Second World War; reestablished Jewish communities in the Netherlands; the co-chair of the Global Forum of Spiritual and Parliamentary Leaders and a founding member of Green Cross International; founder and chair of the Hope for Children Foundation, which aims to secure a percentage of annual gross national incomes for the education of children world wide.

 Jim Taylor

 Jim Taylor is director of the well-established Environmental Education within WESSA, and has been working towards a sustainable environmental agenda.
-WESSA offers services to schools, teacher's groups and other environmental educators and increasingly engage in community development work and run a number of EE Centres.
+WESSA offers services to schools, teacher's groups and other environmental educators.
+We engage increasingly in community development work and run a number of EE Centres.
 Major successes in this field are the establishment of the SADC (Southern African Development Community) Regional Environmental Education Centre which are both led by Mr. Taylor and which support education activities in fourteen SADC countries.
 Mr Taylor has also been responsible for the initiation of a national Environmental Clubs scheme and the establishment of a resource development network known as Share-Net.

 Mary Evelyn Tucker